 With Mark Cuban, Elon Musk, Gene Simmons, and now Snoop Dogg on the Doge bandwagon, how much longer until others follow suit?

 Look - I'm not saying throw your life savings into Dogecoin.
 I wouldn't recommend doing that with Disney, Apple, or any other security either.
 I would say however, follow the 5% rule.
-As in designate at least 5% of your portfolio’s allocation for hedge worthy investments such as gold, silver, and/or whatever cryptocurrency floats your boat; and when you do, understand the real-world implications of capital and market risk.
+As in designate up to 5% of your portfolio’s allocation for hedge worthy investments such as gold, silver, and/or whatever cryptocurrency floats your boat; and when you do, understand the real-world implications of capital and market risk.

 ...We're already playing in a game that's been rigged for decades, so you can miss me with the bear talk on Doge, especially from investors who are creating fake Reddit profiles and finsta accounts to avoid admonishment from their firms for selling away or making "risky" investment decisions that they don't agree with.
 Be smart, take measured risks, stay disciplined, think independently, and see the long-play.

 Bitcoin in 2016 ($405).
 Amazon in 2016 ($515).
 We've seen this story play out time and time again.
 Don’t underestimate the power of being early to the party.